IIIF/api/source/presentation/4.0/model.md

 Containers _MUST_ have an `items` property which is a list of Annotation Pages.
 Each Annotation Page, defined below, maintains a list of Annotations, which associate Content Resources to be rendered as part of the Container.
 Annotations that do not associate content to be rendered, but instead are about the Container such as a comment or tag, are recorded using Annotation Pages in the `annotations` property of the Container.

+FIXME: It is an error to select a temporal region of a Scene that does not have a `duration`, or to select a temporal region that is not within the Scene's temporal extent.
+A Canvas or Scene with a `duration` may not be annotated as a content resource into a Scene that does not itself have a `duration`.

 #### Timeline

 A Timeline is a Container that represents only a temporal duration, measured in seconds.
 Timelines allow audio content to be presented, but do not allow anything with a height or width like an image or video.
 The duration of the Timeline is given in the `duration` property.